2023-10-31 17:00:37

 Effects on heart health

 For most people, the temporary fear response does not pose a threat to heart health.
 Once the adrenaline has worn off, feelings of fear should diminish.
 However, for those with underlying cardiovascular issues, the heightened physiological response to fear in horror films may be concerning.
-It is important to consult a healthcare professional if you have any concerns about this.
+It is important to consult a healthcare professional if you have any concerns regarding this.

 Therapeutic benefits of fear